r4mz3r0/PyNet/README.md

 - Webscrapping projects

 - beutifulSoup
 - Scrap internet for images.
 For example download images of a website.
 This should have a UI.

+# Email